fastai/course-v3/docs/start_gcp.md

 You can also read more details about instance creation form the command line [here](https://blog.kovalevskyi.com/deep-learning-images-for-google-cloud-engine-the-definitive-guide-bc74f5fb02bc).

-Once this is done, you can connect to your instance by typing:
+Once this is done, you can connect to your instance from the terminal by typing:
 ```bash
 gcloud compute ssh --zone=$ZONE jupyter@$INSTANCE_NAME -- -L 8080:localhost:8080
 ```

 Before you are able to connect, Google Cloud may ask you to create an SSH key.
 Just follow the prompts (the passphrase is optional, if you aren't going to be using this key for anything too secure).

 If everything went ok, you should now be connected to your GCP instance!
-To use it, simply go to [localhost:8080/tree](http://localhost:8080/tree).
-Note that this only work while you maintain the ssh connection.
+To use it, simply go to [localhost:8080/tree](http://localhost:8080/tree) and you will find yourself in a jupyter notebook environment.
+Note that this only works while you maintain the ssh connection in your terminal.

 ## Step 4: Access fast.ai materials